khaledsabry97/Digital-Communication-Modulation/README.md

 # Digital-Communication-Modulation
+## Name: Khaled Sabry    Bn: 19 Sec:1
-## All the Info and Explaination inside each folder
+# All the Info and Explaination inside each folder